novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 ## Create a NextJS app to get started

 The first step here would be to create a NextJS app.
-We’ll later play with Novu in this app itself.
+We will play with Novu in this app later.
 To get started, open your terminal and create a NextJS app using the following command:

 ```bash
 npx create-next-app@latest